RonasIT/ronasit-figma-export/README.md

   # or with options:
   node figma-export.js icons -f icon_sprite -o ./output -n icons.scss
   ```
   Saves SCSS for icons from the sprite.
+Works with `icons_sprite` frame by default, but you can pass any frame name to generate icons SCSS from.

 - **Export images:**
   ```bash